Introduction

 - Scalability: Can the system scale with your needs as your company grows?

-- API: Can the system integrate with your existing Salesforce or marketing automation tool?
-An API allows for seamless data flow, reducing manual work.
+- API / Integration: Can the system integrate seamlessly with your existing Salesforce or marketing automation tool to reduce manual work?

-- Mobility: Can you access your maps from any device, including a phone or tablet?
+- Mobility: Can you access your maps from any device (phone, tablet)?

-- Single Sign On (SSO): Does the software support SSO for a secure and seamless login process?
+- Single Sign-On (SSO): Does the software support SSO for a secure, seamless login?

-This is the most pragmatic, effective way to turn your data into a visual story that gets buy-in from leadership, wins budget for your best ideas, and prepares your organization for the future.
+Adopting mapping software is the most pragmatic and effective way to turn your data into a visual story that delivers: